 At University of Maryland Global Campus, we want to make sure you have every opportunity to succeed.
-However, if you need to repeat a course, you should reach out to an advisor to discuss undergraduate course repeat guidelines, which can also be found in our undergraduate catalog.
+However, if you need to repeat a course, you should reach out to an advisor to discuss undergraduate course repeat guidelines, which can also be found in our catalog.

 If you have already attempted a course three times and are seeking to attempt the course for a fourth time, you will need to complete the course repeat petition form below to seek permission.

 Please note: On this page, we define the term "attempt" as enrollment in a course in which the student has received a grade.
 Officially withdrawing from a class and receiving a mark of 'W' is not counted as an attempt for repeat limits.

 To repeat a course after three attempts, take the following steps:

 - Submit a course repeat petition form by the deadlines listed below.
 (The form link will only work for current UMGC undergraduate students.)

 As part of the form, you will need to prepare a detailed personal statement (500-word max) and time management plan to demonstrate your commitment to passing the repeated course if permission is granted.
 Refer to 10 Tips for Time Management for suggestions.